The Environment and Climate Change Law Review: Chile

 The most relevant primary air quality standards in force include SD No. 104/2018 of the MMA, the primary quality standard for sulphur dioxide (SO2); SD No. 12/2010 of the MMA, the primary quality standard for PM 2.5.; and SD No. 59/1998 of the Ministry General Secretary of the Presidency (MINSEGPRES), the primary quality standard for PM10, whose latest update took place in 2015.
 The only two secondary air quality standards in force are SD No. 22/2009 of the MINSEGPRES, the secondary quality standard for SO2; and Exempt Decree No. 4/1992 of the Ministry of Agriculture, the secondary quality standard for sedimentable particulate matter in the basin of the Huasco River, III Region of Atacama.

-On the other hand, examples of air emission standards in force with country-wide application include SD No. 38/2011 of the MMA regulating noise from sources indicated therein; SD No. 28/2013 of the MMA, the emission standard for smelters and arsenic emitting sources; and SD No. 13/2011 of the MMA, the emission standard for thermoelectric plants.
+However, examples of air emission standards in force with country-wide application include SD No. 38/2011 of the MMA regulating noise from sources indicated therein; SD No. 28/2013 of the MMA, the emission standard for smelters and arsenic emitting sources; and SD No. 13/2011 of the MMA, the emission standard for thermoelectric plants.
+A newly enacted emission standard is SD No.38/2020 of the MMA, which is the emission standard for electric generation sets that is applicable to new compression-ignition internal combustion engines with maximum engine power equal or greater than 19 kW.

 ii Water quality